 They hail from the English lands, mostly the Northern area near the borders of Scotland.

 They were initially bred by English farmers to combat the local problems with foxes.
 Farmers wanted them fast enough to keep up with horses but nimble enough to chase foxes wherever they went.

 While short, the Border Terrier coat holds up to the weather well.
-Their skin is also very strong.
-Most small animals that they would prey on, including foxes, would find it difficult to pierce their skin.
+Their skin is also very strong, making it extremely difficult for most animals they prey on to pierce their skin (foxes included).

 Vital Border Terrier Statistics